Muguai/RpgCharactersCsharp/README.md

 # RpgCharactersCsharp
 Assignment 1 .Net Noroff.
-Implementation of simple rpg characters in C# For nuts stuff change branch to main
+Implementation of simple rpg characters in C#

+Note: for nuts stuff change branch to main

 ## Framework